-A second concern is that wages of young workers in Portugal may be relatively uninformative about long run ability differences because of institutional forces that compress wage differentials at the low end of the wage distribution - specifically, mandatory coverage by sectoral bargaining contracts, and a high minimum wage (see for example, Cardoso, 1998; Cardoso and Portugal 2005; Centeno and Novo, 2009).
+A second concern is that wages of young workers in Portugal may be relatively uninformative about long-run ability differences because of institutional forces that compress wage differentials at the low end of the wage distribution-specifically, mandatory coverage by sectoral bargaining contracts and a high minimum wage (see for example, Cardoso 1998; Cardoso and Portugal 2005; Centeno and Novo 2009).
 Despite these institutional forces, wages at age 20/21 are highly predictive of wages later in life for the men in our sample.
-This fact is illustrated in Figure 2, where we plot mean log wages in 2002-2009 against mean log wages at age 20-21 for the men in 100 "percentile groups", classified by the value of their pre-conscription wages.
-(We use the combined sample of 6,749 conscripts and non-conscripts described in column 3 of Table 2 to construct the figure).
+This fact is illustrated in Figure 2, where we plot mean log wages in 2002-2009 against mean log wages at age 20-21 for the men in 100 "percentile groups," classified by the value of their pre-conscription wages.
+(We use the combined sample of 6,749 conscripts and nonconscripts described in column 3 of Table 2 to construct the figure).
 Two features are notable in this graph.
 The first is that hourly wages at age 20/21 are relatively disperse.
-In particular, less than 2% of workers earn the hourly equivalent of the national minimum wage at age 20/21, and there are no other large "spikes" in the distribution, so intial wages for all 100 percentile groups are distinct.20 A second observation is that the relationship between wages at 20/21 and average wages in mid-career is quite strong.
-The correlation across percentile groups is 0.87, implying that three-quarters of the variation in average wages at ages 35-42 for groups of size $n \approx 67$ can be predicted from average wages at age 20/21.21
+In particular, less than 2 percent of workers earn the hourly equivalent of the national minimum wage at age 20/21, and there are no other large "spikes" in the distribution, so initial wages for all 100 percentile groups are distinct.
+A second observation is that the relationship between wages at 20/21 and average wages in mid-career are quite strong.
+The correlation across percentile groups is 0.87, implying that three-quarters of the